clickthrow/hugo-winston-theme/exampleSite/content/_index.md

 description: We all want to build amazing stories, wonderful worlds, com...
 ---

-We all want to build amazing stories, wonderful worlds, compelling characters -- but what does that mean?
-And what work does that take?
-This is something I've spent a lot of time thinking about, playing with, and diving into the depths of.
-I don't know everything (yet), but I have a few stories to tell.
-Welcome to the blog where I'll share some.
+We all want to build amazing stories, wonderful worlds, compelling characters -- but what does that look like?
+What is "amazing", "wonderful" and "compelling."
+Well, I've spent over a decade and a half thinking about that question and the answers... still elude me.
+But!
+I've learned a lot and figured it's time to start sharing.
+Welcome aboard!